AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 of classical physics or STR.
 In the general theory of relativity,

-however, the concept of energy is more complex (see §2.8
+however, the concept of energy is more complex (see §2.8 "Specific properties of

-(non-gravitational) energy continues to apply.
-However, in curved
+conservation of (non-gravitational) energy continues to apply.

-("gravitational"), electromagnetic and kinematic
+(gravitational), electromagnetic and kinematic contribution to

 Hot early universe , "big